-Contains the formatting directives that specify the end-user format for DATETIME values.
+Contains the formatting directives that specify the display format for string DATETIME values.
 You can use any formatting directive that formats dates or points in time.
-(For a list of additional formatting directives for year, month, and day values that are also valid in the GL DATETIME setting, see "The GL_DATE environment variable" on page 2-10.)
+(For a list of additional formatting directives for year, month, and day values that are also valid in the GL\DATETIME setting, see "GL\DATE environment variable" on page 2-7.)